Constructive set theory: Constructive outlook

-More generally, constructive mathematical theories tend to prove classically equivalent reformulations of classical theorems.
+In constructive mathematical theories, one is commonly unable to prove the existence of relations that cannot be realized.
+Nonetheless, such theories tend to prove classically equivalent reformulations of classical theorems.
 For example, in constructive analysis, one cannot prove the intermediate value theorem in its textbook formulation, but one can prove theorems with algorithmic content that, as soon as double negation elimination and its consequences are assumed legal, are at once classically equivalent to the classical statement.
 The difference is that the constructive proofs are harder to find.